 30A.
 To participate in the activities of the Massachusetts Growth Capital Corporation created under chapter 40W by making capital available to the corporation by making an investment or deposit in or grant to said corporation, an affiliate or subsidiary of said corporation or any fund managed by said corporation.

-31. To exercise any power and engage in any activity that is permissible for a federal bank or out-of-state bank, as defined in section 1 of chapter 167, in accordance with regulations promulgated by the commissioner; provided, however, that the activity is not otherwise prohibited under the laws of the commonwealth; provided, further, that the activity shall be subject to the same limitations and restrictions that are applicable to the federal or out-of-state bank; and provided, further, that the activity authorized for the out-of-state bank has been approved by the Federal Deposit Insurance Corporation under section 24 of the Federal Deposit Insurance Act and Part 362 of the regulations thereunder.
-In the event that federal or out-of-state banks lose the authority to exercise any power or engage in any activity based upon which comparable authority was granted to state chartered banks pursuant to this section, then unless such authority is authorized by another law of the commonwealth, or a rule, regulation or policy adopted pursuant to such other law of the commonwealth, or by a judicial decision, the commissioner shall revoke the authority or power for state chartered banks pursuant to this section.
-In determining whether or not to authorize any such activity, the commissioner shall also determine whether or not competition among banking institutions will be unreasonably affected and whether public convenience and advantage will be promoted.
-The commissioner shall prescribe from time to time such regulations as may be necessary in carrying out the provisions of this paragraph.
-Except for emergency regulations adopted pursuant to section two of chapter thirty A, any such regulation, or any amendment or repeal thereof, shall, after compliance with all applicable provisions of chapter thirty A except section five, be submitted to the general court.
+31. To exercise any power and engage in any activity that is permissible for a federal bank or out-of-state bank, as defined in section 1 of chapter 167, by providing 30 days written notice in advance to the commissioner; provided, however, that the activity is not otherwise prohibited under the laws of the commonwealth; provided, further, that the activity shall be subject to the same limitations and restrictions that are applicable to the federal or out-of-state bank; and provided, further, that the activity authorized for the out-of-state bank has been permitted by the Federal Deposit Insurance Corporation under section 24 of the Federal Deposit Insurance Act and Part 362 of the regulations thereunder.
+In the event that federal or out-of-state banks lose the authority to exercise any power or engage in any activity based upon which comparable authority was granted to state chartered banks pursuant to this paragraph, unless such authority is authorized by another law of the commonwealth, or a rule, regulation or policy adopted pursuant to such other law of the commonwealth, or by a judicial decision, the authority shall be revoked for state chartered banks pursuant to this paragraph.
+At the time the notice is filed or at any time the notice is pending, a bank may request that the commissioner waive and the commissioner may waive the remaining notice period.

-32. To engage in an activity and to acquire and retain the shares of any company engaged in any activity that the commissioner determines to be financial in nature or incidental to the financial activity that is complementary to a financial activity and does not pose a substantial risk to the safety and soundness of the bank, subject to the approval of the commissioner and under limitations or conditions he may impose.
-In determining whether an activity is financial in nature or incidental or complementary thereto, the commissioner shall consider, but shall not be limited to, those activities considered to be financial in nature or incidental to the financial activity or an activity that is complementary to a financial activity under section 103, section 121 and section 122 of Public Law 106-102, entitled the “Gramm-Leach-Bliley Act of 1999”.
+32. To engage in an activity and to acquire and retain the shares of any company engaged in any activity that the bank determines to be financial in nature or incidental to the financial activity that is complementary to a financial activity and does not pose a substantial risk to the safety and soundness of the bank by providing 30 days written notice in advance to the commissioner.
+At the time the notice is filed or at any time the notice is pending, a bank may request that the commissioner waive and the commissioner may waive the remaining notice period.
+In determining whether an activity is financial in nature or incidental or complementary thereto, the bank shall consider, but shall not be limited to, those activities considered to be financial in nature or incidental to the financial activity or an activity that is complementary to a financial activity under section 103, section 121 and section 122 of Public Law 106?102, entitled the federal Gramm?Leach?Bliley Act of 1999.
 Notwithstanding any general or special law to the contrary, this chapter does not authorize a bank or a subsidiary or affiliate of a bank to sell title insurance.